rzfeeser/mtg-ansible-collection/README.md

-# mtg-ansible-collection
+# Ansible Collection - rzfeeser.mtg

-Magic: The Gathering Ansible - Collection
+Documentation for the collection.